-The Business Model Canvas is a business tool used to visualise all the building blocks of starting a business, including customers, route to market, value proposition and finance.
-Maria Nikolou, from The Entrepreneurship Centre, gave a good lecture on the Business Model Canvas at the Building a Business series.
+The Business Model Canvas is a business tool used to visualise all the building blocks when you want to start a business, including customers, route to market, value proposition and finance.
+You could also try the Lean Canvas, a 20min, 1-page business plan template that helps you pull apart your idea.
+It is adapted from Alex Osterwalder’s Business Model Canvas.

 The blocks on the BMC are:

 Customer Segments: Who are the customers?
 What do they think?
 See?
 Feel?
 Do?

 Value Propositions: What’s compelling about the proposition?
 Why do customers buy, use?